SilverBirchh/qa_ml_fe/README.md

 # qa_ml_fe

 Front End for QA Machine Learning course.
 Flutter app designed to take a picture of a receipt and display the results.
-Needs (Python server)[https://github.com/SilverBirchh/QA-ML] to be running to work.
+Needs [Python backend](https://github.com/SilverBirchh/QA-ML) to be running to work.

 ## Getting Started